HomeItinerariesToursBlogDay GuidesLocations

 Mid-Morning Coffee Break in Asakusa

-Take a short break before your next adventure at one of these cozy cafés.
+Take a short break and rest your feet before your next adventure at one of these cozy cafés.

 Recommended Cafés:

-• Suzukien Asakusa – Famous for its matcha ice cream, with different intensity levels.
+• Suzukien Asakusa – Famous for its matcha ice cream with varying intensity levels.

 Explore Samurai Ninja Museum

-A short walk from Sensoji Temple, the Ninja Museum of Tokyo is an exciting experience for history lovers and adventure seekers alike.
+A short walk from Sensoji Temple, the Ninja Museum of Tokyo offers exciting experiences for history lovers and adventure seekers alike.

 What to Do at the Ninja Museum: